 A Father to His Men: Kotal Kahn is royally worried about his champions, especially Torr, who has slipped into a coma while his companion Ferra is in a mental breakdown - though in chapter 28, Torr awakes from his coma.
 Even his other warriors (Ermac, Reptile, Erron Black) are not in good shape, but despite their situation, he still cares about them.

-Fujin and Liu Kang also qualify, as they are equally worried - Liu Kang knows the Thunder God will target the Netherrealm after destroying Outworld, while Fujin is worried about the mental state of his fellow Earthrealm defenders (especially Johnny Cage and Sonya, whose daughter was kidnapped by Raiden so they wouldn't interfere with his plans).
+Fujin and Liu Kang are equally worried - Liu Kang knows the Thunder God will target the Netherrealm after destroying Outworld, while Fujin is worried about the mental state of his fellow Earthrealm defenders (especially Johnny Cage and Sonya, whose daughter was kidnapped by Raiden so they wouldn't interfere with his plans).

 Even Kano counts, as he cares more for his Black Dragon comrades than his own son.

-Daegon also counts, as he does not take kindly to any of his Red Dragon comrades being disrespected.
+Daegon does not take kindly to any of his Red Dragon comrades being disrespected.

 A Mother to Her Men: Li Mei, Nitara, Sindel, Kitana, Khameleon, Sonya, and Sheeva qualify as this.
 Raiden takes advantage of Nitara and Li Mei's status as this by targeting their people, ordering Hotaru to destroy Li Mei's village to break her and threatening Nitara's people with the same fate to make her join his side.